sictweb/bti425-2020/graded-work/assign2.md

 > This collection starts out empty, and is filled in as a result of user interaction.

-A property to hold the current student object is also needed, as described in the previous section.
+A property to hold the current "student" object is also needed, as described in the previous section.

 <br>